Headers of entry forms are annoying

 One could create a manual subform, where the values shown are loaded from the right place, then when the form is closed or a new plot is selected, or even the rows are selected, the values get saved into the entry_plots_* table.
 This is how the viewer works with options.

-#2 Updated by Michael Lee about 11 years ago
+#2 Updated by Michael Lee over 11 years ago

 A modest workaround now exists for this where a set of controls gets placed underneath the main header controls so that they display the data on a new row.
 If the headers get updated, the "underneath" set of controls gets hidden, then reshown once on a new line.